vshn/keycloak-theme/README.md

       - name: theme-provider
         image: quay.io/vshn/keycloak-theme:v1.x.x
     ```
-1. If you plan to use a redirect for the welcom page, then ensure you set `REDIRECT_URL` as environment variable
+1. If you plan to use a redirect for the welcome page, then ensure you set `REDIRECT_URL` as environment variable